miriambt/ConvexPoligon/README.md

 #### 9. Draw command

 The draw command draws a list of polygons in a PNG file, each one with its associated color.
-The image is of 500x500 pixels, with white background and the coordinates of the vertices are scaled to fit in the 498x498 central part of the image, while preserving the original aspect ratio.
+The image is of 500x500 pixels, with white background and the coordinates of the vertices are scaled to fit in the 498x498 central part of the image while preserving the original aspect ratio.

 #### 10. Intersection command